mialkin/docs/csharp/concurrency/asynchronous/returning task.md

 ## Explanation

 The `async` methods are different from normal methods.
-Whatever you return from an `async` method the result is wrapped by the compiler in a `Task`.
+Whatever you return from an `async Task<TResult>` method the result is wrapped by the compiler in a `Task`.

-If you return no value, i.e. `void`, the "result" will be wrapped in a `Task`.
-If you return `int` the result will be wrapped in a `Task<int>`, and so on.

 If your `async` method needs to return `int`, you'd mark the return type of the method as `Task<int>`, and you'll return plain `int` not `Task<int>`.
 Compiler will convert `int` to `Task<int>` for you: